Lyft (LYFT)

 Although EBITDA is undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Lyft has shown impressive cash profitability, driven by its cost-effective customer acquisition strategy that gives it the option to invest in new products and services rather than sales and marketing.
-The company’s free cash flow margin averaged 11.9% over the last two years, better than the broader consumer internet sector.
+Lyft has shown robust cash profitability, driven by its cost-effective customer acquisition strategy that enables it to invest in new products and services rather than sales and marketing.
+The company’s free cash flow margin averaged 15.5% over the last two years, quite impressive for a consumer internet business.

 12. Balance Sheet Assessment

-Lyft is a profitable, well-capitalized company with $2.36 billion of cash and $1.19 billion of debt on its balance sheet.
-This $1.17 billion net cash position is 14.9% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+Lyft is a well-capitalized company with $1.84 billion of cash and $1.19 billion of debt on its balance sheet.
+This $646.8 million net cash position is 9.6% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

-It was encouraging to see Lyft beat analysts’ number of active riders expectations this quarter.
+We enjoyed seeing Lyft beat analysts’ EBITDA expectations this quarter.
 We were also glad it expanded its number of users.
-Looking ahead, Q4 guidance for gross bookings came in ahead of expectations.
-On the other hand, its revenue slightly missed Wall Street’s estimates.
-Overall, this was still a solid quarter.
-The stock traded up 2.5% to $20.62 immediately after reporting.
+On the other hand, its revenue missed and its EBITDA guidance for next quarter fell short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock traded down 9% to $15.36 immediately following the results.

 14. Is Now The Time To Buy Lyft?

-In our opinion, Lyft is a solid company.
-First off, its revenue growth was solid over the last three years.
+First, the company’s revenue growth was solid over the last three years, and analysts believe it can continue growing at these levels.
 And while its gross margins make it extremely difficult to reach positive operating profits compared to other consumer internet businesses, its rising cash profitability gives it more optionality.
-On top of that, its EPS growth over the last three years has been fantastic.
+On top of that, Lyft’s expanding EBITDA margin shows the business has become more efficient.

-Lyft’s EV/EBITDA ratio based on the next 12 months is 14.5x.
-When scanning the consumer internet space, Lyft trades at a fair valuation.
-If you believe in the company and its growth potential, now is an opportune time to buy shares.
+Lyft’s EV/EBITDA ratio based on the next 12 months is 9.2x.
+Looking at the consumer internet space right now, Lyft trades at a compelling valuation.
+If you trust the business and its direction, this is an ideal time to buy.